Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Problem Formulation

 where $k \in \K \triangleq \mathbb{N} \cup \{0\}, i \in \{1,\dots, N\}, x^i_0 \in [\underline{x}^i_0,\overline{x}^i_0]$, $x^i_k \in \real^{n^i}$ is the state vector of the agent $i$ and $w^i_k \in \mathcal{I}^i_{w} \triangleq [\underline{w}^i,\overline{w}^i] \subset \real^{n^i_{w}}$ is a bounded process disturbance.
 Furthermore, at time step $k$, every system (agent) $i$ takes (originates) a distinct privacy-sensitive vector-valued measurement signal $y^i_k \in \real^{m^i}$, which is affected by $v^i_k \in \mathcal{I}_{v}^i \triangleq [\underline{v}^i,\overline{v}^i] \subset \real^{n_v^i}$, a bounded sensor (measurement) noise signal.
 Finally, $A^i \in \real^{n^i \times n^i},W^i \in \real^{n^i \times n^i_w},C^i \in \real^{m^i \times n^i}$ and $V^i \in \real^{m^i \times n^i_v}$ are known constant matrices, while $A^{ij}, j \neq i,$ represent coupling matrices that capture the influence of the other agents on the agent $i$.
 Unlike to the work in \cite{degue2020differentially}, we do not impose any restrictions on $W^i$.
 The global system dynamics can be constructed by the agents and with $\moo{n}\triangleq \sum_{i=1}^N n^i$ states and $\moo{m}\triangleq \sum_{i=1}^N m^i$ outputs, as the following plant:

 where $x_0$ is unknown, but satisfies $\underline{x}_0 \leq x_0 \leq \overline{x}_0$.
 Moreover,

 and the data $\underline{x}_0,\overline{x}_0, A,C,W,V$ are assumed to be public information.
-Furthermore, the bounded general state and measurement noise signals satisfy $\underline{\nu} \leq \nu_k \leq \overline{\nu},\forall \nu \in \{w,v\}$, where $\underline{\nu}\triangleq [(\underline{\nu}^1_k)^\top,\dots (\underline{\nu}^N_k)^\top]^\top,\overline{\nu} \triangleq [(\overline{\nu}^1_k)^\top,\dots (\overline{\nu}^N_k)^\top]^\top$.
+Furthermore, the bounded general state and measurement noise signals satisfy $\underline{\xi} \leq \xi_k \leq \overline{\xi},\forall \xi \in \{w,v\}$, where $\underline{\xi}\triangleq [(\underline{\xi}^1_k)^\top,\dots (\underline{\xi}^N_k)^\top]^\top,\overline{\xi} \triangleq [(\overline{\xi}^1_k)^\top,\dots (\overline{\xi}^N_k)^\top]^\top$.

-There is \moo{an operator, whose objective is to obtain interval-valued estimates of $x_k$, i.e., $\underline{x}_k \leq \overline{x}_k$, in an optimal manner, such that $\underline{x}_k \leq x_k \leq \overline{x}_k$.
-As a consequence, the operator releases interval-valued estimates of the aggregated data given by: where $\Gamma^i$ can be any arbitrary matrices.
-The estimates of $x_k$ are constructed from signals $y_k$ perturbed by some intentionally added bounded noise (separate from the existing measurement noise).
-The variable $z_k$ represents an alternative and arbitrary output of the system, e.g., a selection (subset) of the individual states or outputs or a linear combination of these, the information of which is valuable for a third purpose. \sm{Because of this, $z_k$ are} treated differently from $y_k$, even \sm{though} they are related to each other via $x_k$.}
+{ There is an operator, whose objective is to obtain interval-valued estimates of $z_k$ given by: $z_k \triangleq \Gamma x_k = \textstyle{\sum}_{i=1}^N \Gamma^i x^i_k$, where $\Gamma^i$ can be any arbitrary matrices. \mmoh{The variable $z_k$ represents a special output of the system, e.g., a selection (subset) of the individual states or outputs or a linear combination of these, which can be used for subsequent decisions including future agents' actions (cf. Section~\ref{sec:example} for a specific example concerning a dynamic market).} The estimates of $z_k$ should satisfy $\underline{z}_k \leq z_k \leq \overline{z}_k$ and be as tight as possible.

-\moo{Moreover, the operator aims to ensure that the publicly released interval estimates of $z_k=\Gamma x_k$ \sm{ensure} the privacy of the data (including participating agents) in a guaranteed manner.
-The rationale behind this concern lies in the potential for extracting fresh insights about the multi-agent system through interval estimates of $z_k$.
+To do this, the operator employs interval estimates of $x_k$, which in turn depend on the system data outputs $y_k$.
+The goal of the operator is to ensure that the publicly released interval estimates of $z_k$, $\mathcal{Z}_k \triangleq [\underline{z}_k , \underline{z}_k ] \equiv \mathcal{M}(y_k)$, which are functions of the data $y_k$, \sm{ensure} the privacy of the data in a guaranteed manner.} The rationale behind this concern lies in the potential for extracting fresh insights about the multi-agent system through interval estimates of $z_k$.
 This can be accomplished, for instance, by exploiting linkage attacks.
-In such scenarios, an adversary \sm{can deduce novel information about} specific individuals \cite{sweeney2002achieving} by combining the newly published information with \sm{additional side knowledge}. \sm{To do this,} the operator aims to satisfy a deterministic notion of privacy, \sm{which ensures} that the publicly released $\underline{z}_k,\overline{z}_k$ guarantee \emph{hard (deterministic) privacy bounds} for each agent's data.
-This is \sm{motivated} by safety-critical settings, \sm{which benefit from} ``hard" bounds. }
+In such scenarios, an adversary \sm{can deduce novel information about} specific individuals \cite{sweeney2002achieving} by combining the newly published information with \sm{additional side knowledge}.